COVID forces two schools to remote classes

 Two Otsego County schools were forced to switch to remote learning this week following positive coronavirus tests from students.

-Morris Central School and Cooperstown Central School both announced the week of remote learning Sunday, March 21.
+Cooperstown Central School and Morris Central School and both announced the week of remote learning Sunday, March 21.
 For Morris, the remote learning is for students from ninth to 12th grade, while for Cooperstown, the students going remote are in seventh to 12th grade.

 According to a message from new Cooperstown Superintendent Sarah Spross, which was sent to parents and also posted on the school’s website and social media platforms, “Cooperstown Central School learned that a student in the high school building tested positive for COVID.
 As required, the school identified all students and staff members who were in direct contact with this student according to the criteria established by the Department of Health.